yochannah/carpentries.org/pages/workshop_faq.md

 ### If I am only teaching portions of the Carpentries curriculum, do I still need to register my workshop?

-It is important that we know about workshops being publicised because people often contact us to report that they will be unable to attend a workshop or to ask questions and if we do not know about planned workshops we can not provide support or share information with Instructors.
+It is important that we know about workshops being publicised because people often contact us to report that they will be unable to attend a workshop or to ask questions and if we do not know about planned workshops, we can not provide support or share information with Instructors.

 If you are teaching a portion of The Carpentries curriculum or if the workshop does not align with the [Core Curriculum](https://carpentries.org/workshops/#workshop-core) we ask that you still [register](https://amy.carpentries.org/forms/self-organised/) your workshop and select the “Mix & Match” option for the question “Which Carpentries workshop are you teaching?”. *This option is only available for Self-Organised workshops.
 Centrally-organised workshops are required to follow the Core Curricula.*

 ### When we teach our workshops, how closely do we have to stick to the Carpentries lesson plans?

 To be considered an official Carpentries workshop, you must follow the [Core Curricula](https://carpentries.org/workshops/#workshop-core).
-If you teach something other than what is listed on our webpage we ask that you acknowledge that your workshop is  "inspired by SWC/DC/LC" or "based on SWC/DC/LC".
+If you teach something other than what is listed on our webpage, we ask that you acknowledge that your workshop is "inspired by SWC/DC/LC" or "based on SWC/DC/LC".
 You can still [register](https://amy.carpentries.org/forms/self-organised/) your workshop and select the workshop you are teaching is “Mix & Match”, so that we can show others how you use The Carpentries resources.

 ## Centrally Organised Workshops